my-creative-hub/blog/docs/posts/general/002-mom-to-mentor.md

     <li><strong>Boundaries are healthy.</strong> Whether it’s bedtime routines or work-life balance, setting expectations and sticking to them builds trust.</li>
     <li><strong>Curiosity drives learning.</strong> Kids ask “why?” a thousand times a day.
 Encouraging that same curiosity in your team keeps innovation alive.</li>
 </ul>

+## The Confidence Gap Is Real (But So Is the Comeback)

+Let’s be honest: coming back after a career break is hard.
+Imposter syndrome shows up uninvited, whispering things like, “You’re behind.
+You don’t belong.
+You’re too late.”

+But I realized something powerful: <strong>I hadn’t fallen behind—I’d just taken a different path.</strong>

+One that taught me patience, adaptability, empathy, and creative problem-solving.
+One that made me a better collaborator and leader.

+And the moment I owned that story—fully and unapologetically—everything changed.

+## Final Thoughts: Mentorship Isn’t a Ladder—It’s a Circle

+I’ve seen brilliant minds return to tech after raising families, after switching careers, after burning out and finding their spark again.
+And every single one of them had something unique to offer.

+If you’re reading this and wondering whether it’s too late to restart, switch lanes, or chase a dream—let me tell you:

+👉 <strong>It’s never too late. </strong></br>
+👉 <strong>Your past doesn’t disqualify you—it empowers you.</strong></br>
+👉 <strong>You don’t need permission.
+Just start.</strong></br>

+I used to think mentorship was about climbing up and pulling others along.
+But I’ve come to see it as more of a circle—where we all take turns helping, learning, supporting, and being supported.

+From mom to mentor wasn’t a career pivot.
+It was a natural unfolding of everything I’d already been doing—just in a new setting, with new tools (and less finger paint).

+So here’s to the late bloomers, the re-starters, the career shifters, and the quietly confident folks finding their way back.
+Your story matters.
+Your voice matters.
+And you have more to offer than you realize.

+Let’s build, learn, and grow together—one honest, human, slightly-chaotic step at a time. ❤️